morris-lab/Capybara/README.md

                        stringsAsFactors = F)
 ```

-**4. Load the single-cell reference atlas and apply QP tissue-by-tissue**
+**5. Load the single-cell reference atlas and apply QP tissue-by-tissue**

-*Due to the large size of MCA count data, we did ***NOT*** include the counts along with the package.
+*Due to the large size of MCA count data, we did* ***NOT*** *include the counts along with the package.
+We further separated MCA into fetal/neonatal/embryonic and adult categories.
 The counts data were organized in the following manner.*

 > Folder: MCA Counts